BhargavNaga/image_processing_assignment/README.md

    - Compress the image using the JPEG 2000 standard, which is commonly used for image compression.
    - Then decompress the compressed image to a degree of 70% - 80% to further degrade the image quality.

+## Problem Statement 2

+Download Lena image and convert into gray scale image.
+Implement all Geometric Transformations on the grayscale image without using inbuilt functions.
+The list of Geometric Transformations to be applied are as follows:
+- (A) Translation
+- (B) Scaling
+- (C) Rotation
+- (D) Shearing in X - direction
+- (E) Shearing in Y - direction